shermanelee92/hadoop-spark-hive/README.md

 If you are using a Windows machine, and have Git Bash installed, follow this workaround to mitigate the path interpretation issues: https://github.com/borekb/docker-path-workaround .

+Answer `y` when you are prompted to remove kernel spec.

-If you face `org.freedesktop.PolicyKit1 was not provided by any .service files` errors you may have to reinstall `polkit` on `hadoop-master`.
+Also, if you face `org.freedesktop.PolicyKit1 was not provided by any .service files` errors you may have to reinstall `polkit` on `hadoop-master`.
 Do this:

 ```
 docker exec -it --user root bash
 yum reinstall polkit
 ```

-Answer `y` when you are prompted to remove kernel spec.

 Please refer to the scripts (database/master folders) on what it does as I am too lazy to write out.